Counter-Strike: Source

 Counter-Strike: Source was the first game publicly released by Valve to run on the Source engine.
 Counter-Strike: Source was initially released as a beta to members of the Valve Cyber Café Program on August 11, 2004.
 On August 18, 2004, the beta was released to owners of Counter-Strike: Condition Zero and to those who had bought ATI Radeon video cards bundled with a Half-Life 2 voucher.
 While the original release only included a version for Microsoft Windows, the game eventually received a port to OS X on June 23, 2010, with a Linux port afterwards in 2013.

 Global Offensive

-Counter-Strike: Global Offensive was the fourth release in the main, Valve-developed Counter-Strike series in 2012.
+Counter-Strike: Global Offensive is the fourth release in the main, Valve-developed Counter-Strike series in 2012.
 Much like Counter-Strike: Source the game runs on the Source engine.
-It was available for Microsoft Windows, OS X, and Linux, as well as the Xbox 360 and PlayStation 3 consoles, and is backwards compatible on the Xbox One console.
+It is available for Microsoft Windows, OS X, and Linux, as well as the Xbox 360 and PlayStation 3 consoles, and is backwards compatible on the Xbox One console.